wanghc78/valor/OOPSLA2015_AE.md

 ### Vectorization Speedup and Overhead Evaluation (Paper Section 5.3/5.4)

 Suppose you are in the directory of "~/paper23/benchmarks/algorithm", the following commands could be used to reproduce the time measured in Section 5.3 and 5.4.
 Please note, the commands may run up to minutes to hours.
+You can reduce the input size to reduce the running time.

 #### Iterative algorithm